WDI-SEA/react-development-course-materials/06-Applied Practice/06-final-project-prompt.md

 | 3 | Exceeds expectations — fantastic! |

-Here's an example of how the criteria works.
+Here's an example of how the rubric works.
 Let's say your assignment was to cook pizza:

 Criteria | **0** (Incomplete) | **1** (Does not meet expectations) | **2** (Meets expectations) | **3** (Exceeds expectations) |
 :--- | :--- | :--- | :--- | :---
 Crust | No crust present.
 Submission is just cheese and sauce on a plate. | Pizza has a crust, but it's raw. | Crust is cooked thoroughly.| Crust is golden brown and the perfect thickness.
 Cheese | No cheese present. | A small sprinkle of unmelted cheese in the middle of the pie. | Cheese covers the pizza from edge to edge but is not fully melted. | Cheese is delicious, plentiful, and melted to perfection.